Is your residence hall furniture made from wood? And more specifically, do you have FSC certified furniture?

 First, FSC certification ensures that products come from responsibly managed forests that provide environmental, social, and economic benefits.

-Second, because FSC certification is so environmentally stringent, it’s the only quality certification system supported by sustainability groups like WWF, Sierra Club, Greenpeace, Natural Resources Defense Council, and National Wildlife Federation.
+Second, because FSC certification is so environmentally stringent, sustainability groups like WWF, Sierra Club, Greenpeace, Natural Resources Defense Council, and National Wildlife Federation all support it.
+It’s the only certification system that enjoys their endorsement.

 Finally, FSC is a third-party certification body with no ties to the timber industry.
 So it’s green guarantee is free from bias and influence from vested interests.